navdeep-G/proxy-servers/README.md

 # Proxy Servers

-This repository contains a simple HTTP proxy server implemented in four different programming languages: Python, Go, Java, and C++.
+This repository contains several HTTP proxy servers implemented in four different programming languages: Python, Go, Java, and C++.
 Each implementation is located in its respective directory and includes its own README with instructions on how to compile, run, and test the proxy server.

 ## What is a Proxy Server?